-Morphometric Characters
+Morphometric characters

 The morphometric characters of Nike fish consist of 10 characters modified from Benbow et al. (2004) (Figure 2 and Table 1).
+The ten characters were chosen because they are easily observable parts of the body, while the other body parts are still not fully developed.
 The measurement was performed using Image-J application.